SystemsApproach/private5g/software/start.rst

 You can edit ``ueCount`` to change the number of UEs included in the emulation (currently limited to 100) and you can set ``execInParallel`` to ``true`` to emulate those UEs connecting to the Core in parallel (rather than serially).
-You can also change the amount of information gNBsim outputs by modifying ``logLevel`` in the ``logger`` block at the end of the file.
+You can also change variable ``defaultAs: "192.168.250.1"`` to specify the target of ICMP Echo Request packets sent by the emulated UEs.
+Selecting the IP address of a real-world server (e.g., ``8.8.8.8``) is a good test of end-to-end connectivity.
+Finally, you can change the amount of information gNBsim outputs by modifying ``logLevel`` in the ``logger`` block at the end of the file.
 For any changes you make, just rerun ``make aether-gnbsim-run`` to see the effects; you do not need to reinstall gNBsim.

 Clean Up
 ~~~~~~~~~~~~~~~~~